Can’t start your BMW due to a dead battery? This guide provides step-by-step instructions on changing the battery on BMW 3-Series E90 E91 E92 E93.

 - Start the engine.
 Turn the steering wheel to the left and then to the right.
 Repeat this procedure several times to reset the steering angle sensor and the DSC light.

 - Perform Battery Registration Follow the steps to perform BMW battery registration.
+You can use the YOUCANIC Full System Scanner to register BMW Battery.

 These steps apply to BMW